SimonDeDeyne/SWOWEN-2018/output/README.md

 *N*: the total number of responses

-## cueStats.SWOW-EN.R123.csv
+### cueStats.SWOW-EN.R123.csv
 Similar to above, except that all metrics are calculated over R123 (i.e. exactly 300 responses per cue).
-More cues are included in this file as the one above reflecting slight differences in the size of the connected component.
+More cues are included in this file as the one above reflecting slight differences in the size of the largest connected component.

 *xR2*: The number of times no R2 or R3 were given.
 Participants indicated this by pressing a "No more responses" button.
 This can be taken as an indication of the depth of knowledge for this cue.

 *xR3*: The number of times no R3 were given.
 The interpretation is similar as above.

+### calculateR12ResponseChaining.R
+Effect of chaining of the first response (R1) on the second response (R2) in a continued word association task.
+It contains the cells of the contingency table for all combinations of R2s preceeded by R1 for a specific cue and a Bayes Factor which indicates the presence/absence of chaining.
+A simple example can be found in the submitted manuscript.